 Allergists will often use test results, as well as the history of prior exposures to baked milk, to decide whether to pursue such a food challenge.
-It’s important to note that not every child with a milk allergy will tolerate baked milk.
+It’s important to note that not every child with a milk allergy will tolerate dairy when it’s baked.
 Reactions, which are sometimes severe, may occur.

-As for your question, research does suggest baked milk exposure for children who tolerate it can accelerate the process of outgrowing a milk allergy.
-For example, a study by the Mount Sinai School of Medicine of 88 children with milk allergy found that those who tolerated baked milk were almost 30 times more likely to develop tolerance to unheated milk.
+As for your question, research does suggest baked milk exposure for children who tolerate it can accelerate the process of outgrowing a dairy allergy.
+For example, a study by the Mount Sinai School of Medicine of 88 children with the allergy found that those who tolerated baked milk were almost 30 times more likely to develop tolerance to unheated milk.